 The first reason for this is to allow for easy transitions between outdoors and indoors.
 You’ll also be warmer – extra insulation is created from warm air trapped between layers.

 A warm jacket is essential when travelling Canada in winter.
-Down insulation is ideal (examples here and here) if you are travelling in drier regions while synthetic is better suited for environments with more snow and possible rain.
-Visitors heading to BC’s West Coast (Vancouver, Vancouver Island and Haida Gwaii) should prioritise bringing a rain jacket.
+Down insulation is ideal (I use this jacket) if you are travelling in drier regions while synthetic is better suited for environments with more snow and possible rain.
+Visitors heading to BC’s West Coast (Vancouver, Vancouver Island and Haida Gwaii) should prioritise bringing a waterproof jacket.

 Next is some kind of mid layer.
 This primary purpose of this layer is to provide insulation.
 Mid layers for the top half of the body are most typically made of polyester fleece or wool, materials known for their insulating properties.